dormilabo/dormilabo.github.io/about_en.markdown

 ---
 layout: page
-title: ຕົວຕົນ
+title: About
-permalink: /ຕົວຕົນ/
+permalink: /about/
 ref: about
-lang: lo
+lang: en
 ---

-ສິນຄ້າ ແລະບໍລິການ:
+Products:

 MIS Development